VertebrateResequencing/wr/.docs/nextflow/future.md

 Creates a channel from one or more environment variable values.
 New in Nextflow 25.04.
 Very rare — most pipelines pass env vars through params.

+Not yet handled by the channel factory resolver — encountering it causes an "unsupported channel factory" parse error.
 Could be implemented by reading the specified environment variables at translate time and creating value channels from them.

 ## Groovy Methods